skirtapaieo/blockchain-101/README.md

 }
 ```

 This contract (is simplified) and creates a new ERC721 token (the standard for NFTs on Ethereum) each time an artist minds new art.
 The string points to a JSON object stored off-chain on IPFS - Internet Planetary File System.
-They buy function assumes a fixed price.
+The buy function assumes a fixed price.

 ## Front-end